-This toolkit has been developed to support parish councils to promote and support community safety in their area.
+This toolkit has been developed to support you to promote and support community safety in your area.

-The following information and resources can be used on Facebook pages, in Facebook groups, on community notice boards and within parish magazines and newsletters.
+This toolkit contains information and resources that can be used on social media pages, in response to queries within Facebook groups, on community notice boards and within parish magazines and community newsletters.
+It features social media post templates and images as well as printable posters and leaflets.

 If you would like more information about anything mentioned within the toolkit, you can contact your local Safer Together Team coordinator - information about the team below.